How to Boost Energy During Pregnancy

 - Energy drink fiends: Finding an energy drink that is under the 200 mg mark might be a challenge, but Redbull is always a safe bet with only 111 mg per serving (which is 8 oz, so look out for those 12 oz+ cans).
 Sodas like Pepsi or Coca-Cola usually come in around 40 mg per 12 oz, also under the daily limit.
 While these stay under the caffeine limit, keep in mind that doesn’t mean they are nutritious!

 - The “but:” Coffee, tea, soda, and even energy drinks might be within an acceptable caffeine range for pregnancy, but you do need to be careful of the amount of sugar you’re ingesting.
 Sugar and artificial sweeteners can have a negative effect on your pregnancy, so you should try to keep your daily intake below 30 g (less than what can be found in a regular Coca-Cola).

-Check out Dr. Mare Mbaye’s breakdown for more information on what caffeinated drinks are pregnancy safe.
+Read Dr. Mare Mbaye’s breakdown on Caffeine While TTC for more information on what caffeinated drinks are pregnancy-safe!

-- The first and third trimesters are likely when you’ll feel the most fatigued.
+- The first and third trimesters are likely when you’ll feel the most fatigued, though everyone is different.